Psychedelic/proposals/README.md

 Psychedelic is focused on **Open Internet Services** built entirely on the Internet Computer (open protocols and services), but we are also interested in platforms, products, and infrastructure.
 Pretty much anything that helps grow the IC ecosystem, improves the developer experience, or benefits users either as an end user product/app or tool to use (ex.
 Wallet).

 Anyone can **open new project proposals** to be discussed and evaluated by Psychedelic.
-You can request funding from the DAO itself (coming soon!) or the adjacent network/community associated with it that any token holder will be able to access (soon!).
-This space will grow based on the DAO's community evolution, and the transition towards a fully community owned and controlled (and tokenized) DAO.
+You can request funding (coming soon!) or the adjacent network/community associated with it that any token holder will be able to access (soon!).
+This space will grow based on the community evolution, and the transition towards a fully community owned and controlled (and tokenized) DAO.

 Naturally, this proposal system might be subject to changes in the future, and this is the first iteration as we kickstart the community.